sfDesat/Orion/README.md

 ### ⚠️ Platform notice ⚠️
-This mod is available on a [different platform](https://www.curseforge.com/lethal-company/mods/Orion).
-This platform will get priority over Thunderstore.
+This mod is now available on a [different platform](https://www.curseforge.com/lethal-company/mods/Orion).
+This new platform will get update priority and receive betas.
 This means that the Thunderstore version of this mod will receive less frequent updates.
-Thunderstore will remain supported, but wont be a priority.
+Thunderstore will remain supported.

 # Orion Status Report 🏚️